top of page

 • Get clear as to why and what the ideal situation looks like, then you can look at the steps you need to take to bridge the gap to improve these areas.
 Depending on the situation you can get others involved to support the changes if desired, and this can really help with accountability.

 The main thing to remember is to be compassionate with ourselves and avoid any self judgement, as a fact of life is that there will always be change, so we will always need to adapt, learn and evolve.
 Everyone is always going through some level of change and no-one is perfect, so we need to stay in our own lane and focus on the changes we want to create in our life.
 Being patient with ourselves as we make changes to our internal model through repetition of new thoughts and habits.
-I would highly recommend the book Atomic Habits by James Clear to support this process.
+I would highly recommend the books Atomic Habits by James Clear and The Chimp Paradox to support this process.

 Redefining stress to support mental wellbeing

-Lastly I wanted to finish off with how we define stress, because if we continue to believe that the main cause of stress is just based on external factors, then we are disempowering ourselves as these can often be outside of our control.
+If we continue to believe that the main cause of stress is just based on external factors, then we are disempowering ourselves as these can often be outside of our control.
 However, we do have control over our internal model of the world and by changing how we define stress it will help us to choose a better response.

 So instead of using the common definition of stress: 'a state of mental or emotional strain or tension resulting from adverse or demanding circumstances.'